al3xandr3/al3xandr3.github.io/_posts/2014-02-09-game-of-life.md

 But your basic resources are limited, and you will have to trade off some resources to be able to develop a new skill.
 So pick wisely, similar to investing money.

+Learning english opens up many coutries you can go to, many new literature and information resources you will be able to access.
+Is in fact the closest to a standard language (in the western world).
+Computer programming skills can get you a (nice) job almost anywhere in the world.
+Being nice and understading people can help make new friends.

 And some new skills might take you nowhere closer to your goals.

 ### Phases of the game